Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

-Overall, the main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Rigorous System Framework for LEO Channels:} We pioneer the investigation of FTN-OTFS in high-mobility LEO satellite environments by establishing a rigorous system framework.
-Unlike generic models, our approach incorporates various realistic 3GPP Tapped Delay Line (TDL) channel profiles that explicitly account for elevation-dependent propagation characteristics, ranging from Non-Line-of-Sight (NLoS) scattering at low elevation angles to LoS dominance at the zenith. \item \textbf{SNR-Aware Flexible FTN Strategy:} We propose a tailored FFTN transmission strategy that adopts a lightweight design philosophy to handle the rapid time-variation of LEO links.
-By utilizing a low-complexity Look-Up Table (LUT) to ensure real-time adaptability, this mechanism allows the system to opportunistically exploit high-SNR windows for rate acceleration while reverting to robust modes during deep fades, effectively resolving the trade-off between spectral efficiency and link outage risks. \item \textbf{Comprehensive Analysis and Validation:} We provide a comprehensive theoretical analysis, deriving analytical expressions for throughput, energy efficiency (EE), and bit error rate (BER) bounds.Simulation and theoretical results offer some insights into the trade-offs between SE and reliability in LEO wireless networks. \end{itemize}
+Overall, the main contributions of this work are summarized as follows: \begin{itemize} \item We establish an FTN-OTFS transmission framework incorporating 3GPP tapped delay line (TDL) channel profiles.
+This formulation explicitly models the elevation-dependent propagation characteristics of dynamic LEO links from non-line-of-sight (NLoS) scattering to line-of-sight (LoS) dominance. \item We propose an SNR-aware FFTN strategy utilizing a low-complexity look-up table (LUT) to dynamically optimize the time-domain compression factor.
+This real-time adaptation increases the transmission rate during high-SNR windows and reverts to orthogonal transmission during deep fades to prevent link outages. \item We conduct a theoretical analysis to derive analytical expressions for the effective throughput, energy efficiency, and theoretical bit error rate (BER) bounds under a linear minimum mean-square error (LMMSE) detector. \item We perform Monte Carlo simulations to validate the derived analytical bounds.
+Numerical results confirm that the proposed scheme eliminates the error floor inherent in static FTN configurations at low SNRs and maximizes effective throughput across the entire satellite trajectory. \end{itemize}